William Waynflete: Early life

 Waynflete was born in Wainfleet in Lincolnshire (whence his surname) in about 1398.
 He was the eldest son of Richard Patten (alias Barbour), a merchant.
 His mother was Margery, daughter of Sir William Brereton of Brereton, Cheshire.
 He had a younger brother named John, who later became the dean of Chichester.

 It has been suggested that Waynflete attended Winchester College and New College, Oxford, but this is improbable.
 Neither college claimed in his lifetime that he was one of its former students.
 However, that Waynflete was at the University of Oxford, and probably a scholar at one of the grammar schools there, before passing on to the higher faculties, is shown by a letter of the Chancellor addressed to him when Provost of Eton College, which speaks of the university as his mother who brought him forth into the light of knowledge and nourished him with the alimony of all the sciences.

 Waynflete is probably the William Barbour who was ordained as an acolyte by Bishop Fleming of Lincoln on 21 April 1420 and subdeacon on 21 January 1421; and as William Barbour, otherwise Waynflete of Spalding, was ordained deacon on 18 March 1421, and priest on 21 January 1426, with entitlement from Spalding Priory.

 Waynflete may have been the William Waynflete who was admitted a "scholar" of the King's Hall, Cambridge, on 6 March 1428, and was described as LL.B. when receiving letters of protection on 13 July 1429 to enable him to accompany Robert FitzHugh, Warden of the hall, on an embassy to Rome.
 The "scholars" of the King's Hall were what are now called Fellows, as may be seen by the appointment to the hall on 3 April 1360 of Nicholas of Drayton, B.C.L., and John Kent, B.A., in place of two scholars who had gone off to the French wars without the Warden's leave.
-The William Waynflete who was presented to the vicarage of Skendleby, Lincs, by the Priory of Bardneyon 14 June 1430, may also have been our Waynflete.
+The William Waynflete who was presented to the vicarage of Skendleby, Lincs, by the Priory of Bardney on 14 June 1430, may also have been our Waynflete.
 There was, however, another William Waynflete, who was instituted rector of Wraxall, Somerset, on 17 May 1433 and was dead when his successor was appointed on 18 November 1436.
 A successor to the William Waynflete at the King's Hall was admitted on 3 April 1434.